 Subdural Hematoma: What You Need to Know

-A subdural hematoma is a collection of blood in the subdural space, which is the area between the surface of the brain and the inner layer of the skull, known as the dura mater.
+A subdural hematoma is an accumulation of blood in the subdural space, which is between the brain’s surface and the inner layer of the skull (dura mater).
 It can be a serious condition requiring immediate medical attention.
-This blog is designed to help you better understand what a subdural hematoma is, its causes, symptoms, and treatment options.
+This guide will help you understand what a subdural hematoma is, its causes, symptoms, and treatment options.

 What is a subdural hematoma?